AGENDA & ACCREDITATION

-The preliminary 2022 RMIBD Conference Agenda* is as follows:
+The 2024 RMIBD Conference Agenda* is as follows:

 6:00-7:30 pm Registration & Welcome Reception